ni/semi-test-library-dotnet/docs/UserGuide/SMUGangPinGroup.md

 The measured current value of a ganged pin group reflects the total combined current across all ganged channels that map to the pin group.
 In this case, the measured voltage value reflects a common voltage for all of the ganged channels that are mapped to the pin group.

 > [!NOTE]
-> - The following get methods always return a 'PinSiteData' object that contains the property values that are associated with individual pins in a ganged pin group.
+> - The following get methods always return a `PinSiteData` object that contains the property values that are associated with individual pins in a ganged pin group.
 >     - `GetApertureTimeInSeconds`
 >     - `GetPowerLineFrequency`
 >     - `GetCurrentLimits`
 >     - `GetSourceDelayInSeconds`
 >
 > - If the `MeasureWhen` property is set to `AutomaticallyAfterSourceComplete`, only the first measurement taken returns valid data.
-To generate a subsequent measurements you must must re-initiate the output.
-The `MeasureWhen` and `MeasureTrigger` properties should not be configured for individual ganged pins.
-Doing so will result in an exception being thrown.
+To generate subsequent measurements you must reinitiate the output.
+Do not configure the `MeasureWhen` and `MeasureTrigger` properties for individual ganged pins.
+Doing so throws an exception.
 >
 >   ```cs
 >   var sessionManager = Initialize(pinmap);